EthanHolleman/R-loopGrammar/README.md

 2. Jonoska N, Obatake N, Poznanovik S, Price C, Riehl M, Vazquez M. (2021).
 Modeling RNA:DNA Hybrids with Formal Grammars.
 10.1007/978-3-030-57129-0_3.
 3. Ferrari M, Poznanovik S, Riehl M, Lusk J, Hartono S, Gonzalez G, Chedin F, Vazquez M, Jonoska N. (Submitted).
 The R-loop Grammar predicts R-loop formation under different topological constraints.

+## Acknowledgements

+* The entire team acknowledges support from the National Science Foundation and the National Institutes of Health, DMS/NIGMS awards #2054347 and #2054321.
+* Mariel Vazquez acknowledges support from NSF grants DMS #1716987 and DMS #1817156
+* Svetlana Poznanovic acknowledges support by Simons Foundation gift MP-TSM-00002798 and NSF DMS #1815832
+* Margherita Maria Ferrari acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding reference numbers DGECR-2023-00131, RGPIN-2023-04722] and the University of Manitoba (research start-up funds) and NJ acknowledges support in part by NSF CCF #2107267 and the W.M.
+Keck Foundation.
+* Frederic Chedin and Stella Hartono were also supported in part by NIH grant R35 GM139549.
+* Margherita Maria Ferrari, Natasa Jonoska, Svetlana Poznanovic, Manda Riehl and Mariel Vazquez thank the Institute of Pure and Applied Mathematics and the Association for Women in Mathematics for seeding this research.